-$\begin{array}{c} \mbox{If p.b Then } (q.e \longrightarrow r.x; \ q.e \longrightarrow p.x; \ \mbox{End}) \\ & \mbox{Else } (q.e \longrightarrow r.x; \ \mbox{End}) \end{array}$
+''' If p.b Then (q.e \longrightarrow r.x; q.e' \longrightarrow p.x; End)

+Else (q.e \longrightarrow r.x; End) '''

-$\begin{array}{l} \texttt{If p.b Then } (p \longrightarrow q[\texttt{left}]; \, q.e \longrightarrow r.x; \, q.e \longrightarrow p.x; \, \texttt{End}) \\ \\ \texttt{Else } (p \longrightarrow q[\texttt{right}]; \, q.e \longrightarrow r.x; \, \texttt{End}) \ . \end{array}$ but its amendment needs to run the conditional and a selection before it can execute the same communication.
+''' If p.b Then (p \longrightarrow q[left]; q.e \longrightarrow r.x; q.e' \longrightarrow p.x; End) Else (p \longrightarrow q[right]; q.e \longrightarrow r.x; End). '''

-The original choreography can execute the communication between q and r, reaching
+The original choreography can execute the communication between q and r, reaching but its amendment needs to run the conditional and a selection before it can execute the same communication.

+'''

-If p.e Then $(q.e' \rightarrow p.x; End)$ Else End
+If p.b Then (q.e' \longrightarrow p.x; End) Else End

+'''

 There are two ways to solve this problem: changing the definition of amendment, or refining the correspondence result further.
-We opted for the second route, for two reasons: first, we get to keep the original definition given on paper in [8]; second, making amendment clever enough to recognise this kind of situations requires a non-local analysis of the choreography (i.e., looking at the structure of the branches of conditionals instead of simply checking for projectability of the term).
-In our example, such an analysis could detect that the additional selections from p to q could be added only after the communication from q to r, solving the issue.
+We opted for the second route, for two reasons: first, we get to keep the original definition given on paper in [10]; second, making amendment clever enough to recognise this kind of situations requires a non-local analysis of the choreography (i.e., looking at the structure of the branches of conditionals instead of simply checking for projectability of the term).
+In our example, such an analysis could detect that the additional selections from $\bf p$ to $\bf q$ could be added only after the communication from $\bf q$ to $\bf r$, solving the issue.

 Therefore, our final correspondence result requires that the amendment of a choreography be allowed to perform additional transitions before it matches the transition performed by the original choreography.
-Since a transition may invoke rule c_delay_Cond more than once, this means that the orders of the transitions performed by the original choreography and its amendment can be arbitrary permutations of each other (ignoring the extra selections).
+Since a transition may invoke rule c_delay_Cond more than once, this means that the orders of the transitions performed by the original choreography and its amendment can be arbitrary permutations of each other that respect causal dependencies between transitions (ignoring the extra selections).